CurtTilmes/perl6-docker-api/README.md

 }
 ```

-By default everything goes to stdout, by you can also separate
+By default everything goes to stdout, but you can also separate
 out stderr and do something different:

 ```